PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter15/http/customer/README.md

 - CMake 3.28
 - Conan 2
-- GCC 15
+- GCC 15, Clang 20, MSVC 19.50

+The C++ compiler in your IDE and the Conan profile must be compatible to compile examples from the IDE.

+Assuming you're on Linux or using WSL.
+The examples are developed on Linux, but their compilation and functionality are also tested on macOS and Windows.

 For optional packaging with CPack:

 - dpkg build tools: [dh_make](https://manpages.ubuntu.com/manpages/trusty/man8/dh_make.8.html) and [dpkg-buildpackage](https://manpages.ubuntu.com/manpages/trusty/man1/dpkg-buildpackage.1.html) to assemble DEB packages
 - rpm build tools: [rpmbuild](https://manpages.ubuntu.com/manpages/trusty/man8/rpmbuild.8.html) to assemble RPM packages

-The C++ compiler in your IDE and the Conan profile must be compatible to compile examples from the IDE.

-Assuming you're on Linux or using WSL.
-The examples are developed on Linux, but their compilation and functionality are also tested on macOS and Windows.

 Configure a local Conan profile and remotes by running: